jfmercer/simple-webpack-app/README.md

 between our relatively volatile application code and our relatively stable vendor code.
 Could we cleanly separate vendor and application code and, at the same time, reduce the size of our application?
 Hmm . . .

+#### Step Eight, Part III: Create vendor chunk

+Many good things were accomplished in this commit.
+First, all vendor code now goes to a `vendor` entry so that our application code is cleanly separated from third party libraries.
+Secondly, by using the CommonChunksPlugin, we have created a manifest file which "starts the whole application and contains the dependency information needed by it" (SurviveJS - Webpack, p.
+40).
+We'll need this later to help with caching.

+Unfortunately, our `build/` still weighs in at 312K.
+Isn't there room for further improvement?
+Let's look at additional optimizations.